awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-managing.md

 1. In the navigation pane, choose **Message templates**\.

 1. On the **Message templates** page, choose the template that you want to open\.
-The template page opens and displays the contents of the template and information about the template\.
+The template page opens and displays information about the template\.
+It also displays the contents of the active version of the template\.

-1. \(Optional\) To edit the template, choose **Edit**, and then make the changes that you want\.
-When you finish making changes, choose **Update**\.
+1. To view a different version of the template, use the version selector under **Template details** to choose the version that you want to view\.

-**Note**
+## Editing a Message Template<a name="message-templates-managing-edit"></a>

+You can open a message template for editing in two ways: while you're authoring a message that uses the template, and by using the **Message templates** page\.
+This topic explains how to open and edit a template by using the **Message templates** page\.

-If you edit a template, Amazon Pinpoint doesn't apply the changes to any existing messages that use the previous version of the template\.
-This includes messages that haven’t been sent yet, such as campaign messages that are scheduled to be sent at a later time\.
-This means that your changes won't affect any existing messages that use the template\.
+If you edit a template, Amazon Pinpoint might apply your changes to existing messages that use the template and haven't been sent yet, such as campaign messages that are scheduled to be sent at a later time\.
+This depends on whether you edit the active version of the template and how you configured the messages that use the template\.
+For more information, see [Managing Versions of Message Templates](message-templates-versioning.md)\.

+**To edit a message template**

+1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

+1. In the navigation pane, choose **Message templates**\.

+1. On the **Message templates** page, choose the template that you want to edit\.
+The template page opens and displays information about the template\.
+It also displays the contents and settings for the active version of the template\.

+1. Choose **Edit**\.

+1. Under **Template details**, use the version selector to choose the version of the template that you want to use as a starting point for your changes\.
+If you choose the most recent version of the template, you can save your changes directly to that version of the template\.
+Otherwise, you can save your changes as a new version of the template\.

+1. Make the changes that you want\.
+You can change any of the template's content or settings, except the name of the template\.
+To change the name of the template, you can [create a copy of the template](#message-templates-managing-copy), save the copy with the name that you want, and then optionally delete the original template\.

+1. When you finish making changes, do one of the following:
+   + To save your changes as a new version of the template, choose **Save as new version**\.
+To help ensure that your changes don't affect any existing messages, we recommend that you choose this option\.
+   + To save your changes as an update to the most recent version of the template, choose **Update version**\.
+This option is available only if you chose the most recent version of the template in step 5\.
+If you choose this option, your changes might affect existing messages that use the template\.

 ## Copying a Message Template<a name="message-templates-managing-copy"></a>